 Equality and Diversity

-Ribblesdale School is an inclusive school in which we focus on the well-being and progress of every child and where all members of our community are of equal worth.
+Ribblesdale School is an inclusive school in which we focus on the wellbeing and progress of every child and where all members of our community are of equal worth.
 We welcome our duties under the equality Act 2010 and believe that it provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
 It also ensures that we continue to tackle issues of disadvantage and the underachievement of different groups.

 We aim to promote pupils’ spiritual, moral, social and cultural development, with special emphasis on promoting equality and diversity, and eradicating prejudicial incidents for pupils and staff.
-Our school is committed to not only eliminating discrimination, but also increasing understanding and appreciation for diversity.
+Our school is committed to not only eliminating discrimination, but also increasing understanding and appreciation of diversity.

 Our approach to equality is based on the following 7 key principles that aim to eradicate discrimination

 - All learners are of equal value, whether or not they are disabled, whatever their ethnicity, culture, national origin, or national status, whatever their gender and gender identity, whatever their religious or non-religious affiliation or faith background and whatever their sexual orientation.

 - We recognise, respect and value difference and understand that diversity is a strength.
 We take account of differences and strive to remove barriers and disadvantages which people may face, in relation to disability, ethnicity, gender, religion, belief or faith and sexual orientation.
 We believe that diversity should be respected and celebrated by all those who learn, teach, and visit here.